Skip to main content

 Selective Estrogen Receptor Modulators (SERMs)

-Clomiphene citrate acts as an antagonist at the level of the hypothalamus.
+Clomiphene citrate acts as an estrogen receptor antagonist at the level of the hypothalamus.
 By blocking the negative feedback effect of estradiol, it increases the pulse frequency of GnRH.
 This, in turn, preferentially stimulates the release of LH over FSH.

 Enclomiphene, the trans-isomer of clomiphene, is a more potent GnRH pulse generator and has a shorter half-life than the zuclomiphene isomer, making it a theoretically more precise tool for HPTA stimulation with a lower side-effect burden.
 Tamoxifen, another SERM, functions similarly and is also used in post-TRT protocols.